 A SunCard is a plastic, credit card size fare media that holds weekly/monthly/annual travel passes, and/or prepaid value, for multiple trips on SunRail.
 You can also use your SunCard to transfer to a LYNX or Votran feeder bus when you are connecting from the train to the bus.
 Simply show the bus operator your SunCard and receive one free transfer to board that bus.

 To tap your card, find one of three SunRail ticket validators located on each platform.
 If you get a green check you are good to go!
 A red X, your ticket or SunCard is not accepted.
 Please go to a Ticket Vending Machine (TVM) to purchase a product or add value to your card or contact the Customer Service Center at 855-RAIL-411 (855-724-5411) for assistance.

 How do SunCard passes work?

 SunRail offers passes that give you the freedom to ride the train as often as you want for 7 consecutive calendar days, 30 consecutive calendar days, or 365 consecutive calendar days from when you first tap on at one of our validators to board the train.
 Because we currently do not operate on weekends, those days are not factored into the price of any of our pass products.
-For passengers who ride SunRail 4-5 days a week, these plans provide for a significant savings over daily tickets.
+For passengers who ride SunRail 4-5 days a week, our passes provide a significant savings over daily tickets.
 Fares for passes are based on how many zones (counties) you travel through.

-What is the prepaid value option on a SunCard?
+What is the Pre-Paid Value option on a SunCard?